fireblaze-21/portfolio_resume_builder/README.md

 This Web-App helps us to create our own portfolio web-page and generate a resume based on the data provided by the user.

-Development Status:
+Development Status:\
-  Work-Flow diagrams are complete and necessary requirements are met.
+  Work-Flow diagrams are complete and necessary requirements are met.\
+  Development in Progress (20%)

-Project Requirements:
+Project Requirements:\
-  Python 3.9+
+  Python 3.9+\
-  Flask library for Backend Authentitcation
+  Flask library for Backend Authentitcation\
-  SQLITE for DBMS
+  SQLITE for DBMS\
-  HTML/CSS for Frontend
+  HTML/CSS for Frontend\
-  Overlead API/ PyLatex Library to generate resume
+  Overlead API/ PyLatex Library to generate resume\